Art Swann

-Swann was one of twenty-four members of the Tennessee Senate Republican Caucus who signed a letter signed in support of President Donald Trump effort to contest the results of the 2020 U.S. Presidential election.
+Swann was one of twenty-four members of the Tennessee Senate Republican Caucus who signed a letter in support of President Donald Trump's effort to contest the results of the 2020 U.S. Presidential election.
 This letter signed by Swann "cites "irregularities" in Michigan, Georgia, Nevada and Pennsylvania" despite international observers from the Organization of American States stating that OAS observers witnessed no instances of fraud or voting irregularities in the 2020 U.S. presidential election.

-Swann is a former Director of the Metropolitan Knoxville Airport Authority and was formerly elected as a Blount County Commissioner from 1978-1982.
+Swann is a former director of the Metropolitan Knoxville Airport Authority and was formerly elected as a Blount County Commissioner from 1978 to 1982.

+On January 9, 2024, Swann announced that he would retire from the Senate, and not seek re-election.

 Biography

-Arthur Morton Swann was born on October 17, 1952 to his mother, Sue Morton Swann, and his father Eugene Swann, and has one brother, Joseph Alexander Swann.
+Arthur Morton Swann was born on October 17, 1952, to his mother, Sue Morton Swann, and his father Eugene Swann, and has one brother, Joseph Alexander Swann.

-Swann graduated from Maryville High School in Maryville, Tennessee and later earned a Bachelor of Science in political science and history from the University of Tennessee at Martin in 1975.
+Swann graduated from Maryville High School in Maryville, Tennessee, and later earned a Bachelor of Science in political science and history from the University of Tennessee at Martin in 1975.

 Swann is married to Janet Caldwell Swann, and an Episcopalian.
 Swann formerly worker as the president/owner of Cherokee Lumber Company and sold real estate as an Affiliate Broker (Tennessee License ID 297722).